rust-lang/blog.rust-lang.org/content/Project-Goals-2025-July-Update.md

 </div>
 <!-- markdown separator -->

 We made further progress on the new benchmarking scheme.
-The side of the website is nearing MVP status, currently we are switching focus on the side of the collector tha truns the benchmarks.
+The side of the website is nearing MVP status, currently we are switching focus on the side of the collector that runs the benchmarks.

 Some notable PRs:
 - Benchmark request queue for try builds and release artifacts (<https://github.com/rust-lang/rustc-perf/pull/2166>, <https://github.com/rust-lang/rustc-perf/pull/2192>, <https://github.com/rust-lang/rustc-perf/pull/2197>, <https://github.com/rust-lang/rustc-perf/pull/2201>).